Three Little Chickpeas

 Vegan Guacamole

-• Cashew lime crema in a jar with limes.
+• Smooth, creamy vegan cashew lime crema in a glass with sliced limes.

 I hope you enjoy this recipe for cucumber salsa.
 If you did please feel free to rate it and leave a comment.